digitoimistodude/dudestack/README.md

 - You are using separate production server that may necessarily not have all the permissions like writing in /tmp dir
 - You use [marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant) or MAMP Pro (MAMP needs extensive editing and testing, [marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant) works out of the box)
 - Your repositories are stored in Bitbucket
-- Your project hostname is project.dev
+- Your project hostname is project.test
 - You use gulp, grunt or CodeKit2+
 - WordPress dependencies are controlled by composer
 - Your project's name is your customer's name and also the server's account name (can be easily changed per project though, like everything else in this stack)